Expert Advice On Improving Your Home

 • An HVAC system that's over 15 years old

-If you notice any of the above, have a local HVAC technician inspect your system.
-They can identify problems and let you know whether repair or full HVAC replacement is the better solution.
+If you notice any of these HVAC issues, you should have a technician inspect your system.
+A local professional can detect problems and decide whether repairing or getting a new HVAC unit is the best solution.

 Cost of HVAC Installation and Maintenance in Lakewood

-The cost of HVAC installation or maintenance will differ depending on the type of unit you have.
-Common varieties of HVAC units include the following:
+HVAC installation or maintenance costs change depending on your system.
+Common HVAC unit varieties include the following:

 • Split or mini-split: If your home lacks the right ductwork for central air or heating, you probably have a split HVAC system.
-Split or mini-split systems consist of interior units that control the temperature in individual rooms.
+Split or mini-split systems consist of internal units that control the temperature in individual rooms.
 These interior units are all connected to an outdoor unit.

-• Hybrid split: A hybrid split HVAC system operates similar to a normal split system, but has the benefit of being able to draw power from either electric or gas sources.
+• Hybrid split: A hybrid split HVAC system functions in the same way as a normal split system, but has the benefit of being able to draw power from either electric or gas sources.

 HVAC Unit TypeCost